netherby/bakewrangler-doc/prefs.rst

    * *Messages to Text Editor*: Causes messages and errors produced by Bake Wrangler to be written to a text file named '*BakeWrangler*' in the current project.
 When disabled these messages would only be visible in the console.
-This also enabled the three options below.
+This also enabled the three options below and causes the BW icon to display in the bottom right of the status bar.

    * *Clear Old Messages*: Clears the text file prior to each bake, so that messages are only relevant to the current/last process.